iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 ### Antenna SDK for Arduino Boards ###
 Arduino is a great platform for people & makers to experiment, learn and build IoT applications.
 Joining Arduino & IoTeX would take these IoT projects to the next level, allowing people to effectively integrate an IoT-friendly Blockchain into their devices and applications.
 While IoTeX already provides some C++ examples (antenna-embedded), a comprehensive antenna-arduino library that implements IoTeX Antenna SDKs and is easily imported into Arduino projects is missing.
 Such a port should provide at least Account creation, Transaction signing, and gRPC communication with a IoTeX Full-Node to broadcast transactions (both token transfers and smart contract calls), query transaction status and accounts balance.
 This should run on the most popular Arduino boards, including the UNO, Nano & Mega.

 &nbsp;

-### Dapp Analytics ###
-With more Dapps built on top of IoTeX, we need a tool/dashboard/service to track metrics such as transactions, assets-under-management, tokens flow in/out for a specific Dapp -- think it as Google Analytics for IoTeX.
-A good example is [duneanalytics](duneanalytics.com) for Ethereum.
-One can leverage [the real-time and strucutred IoTeX data set](https://console.cloud.google.com/marketplace/product/public-data-finance/crypto-iotex-pubsub?filter=category:big-data&filter=solution-type:dataset&q=iotex%20cryptocurrency%20real-time%20data&id=a5843070-576e-47f3-ad8d-d39243a7a37f&walkthrough_tutorial_id=java_gae_quickstart) that already ingested.

-&nbsp;